kameshcodes/cars-number-plate-recognition-project/README.md

 5. **Add Kaggle API:**

-   To access Kaggle datasets from kaggle for downloading, you need a Kaggle API key.
+   To access Kaggle datasets from kaggle for downloading to your local machine, you need a Kaggle API key.
 Follow these steps:

    - **Obtain Kaggle API Key:**
      - Go to your [Kaggle Account Settings](https://www.kaggle.com/settings) (Login if required).